Download free PDF and review.

 6.)
 Get uncomfortable.
 Do things outside your comfort zone.
 Katelyn’s work with This is Our City took her identity as a journalist to a new level.
 The only way we can actually grow is to step out into opportunities too big for us because this forces us to grow into them.

 Several years ago, I sent a letter to Christianity Today inquiring why I had to visit the men’s section of their website to find deep theological reflection and cultural analysis.
-As someone who wanted to understand cultural and topical issues from a unique Christian perspective, I often found myself on CT’s Men of Integrity‘s website because the women’s section simply offered perspectives on parenting and homemaking.
+As someone who wanted to understand cultural and topical issues from a unique Christian perspective, I often found myself on CT’s ‘s website because the women’s section simply offered perspectives on parenting and homemaking.
 Where were the women’s voices on the cultural and theological issues of our time?

 Enter editors Katelyn Beaty and Sarah Pulliam Bailey, who launched Her.Meneutics, the Christianity Today blog for women.
 The Her.Meneutics writers and editors provide a “cultural exegesis” by analyzing how the Christian faith bears on contemporary issues.
 This year, Her.Meneutics has had on average 62,000 unique visitors to the site each month, with 96,000 unique views in the month of August, demonstrating a growth trend.
 To date in 2012, there have been more than 1.1 million unique page views.
 Each post alone garners 4,000-6,000 unique page views.